Careers, Education, Information and Guidance (CEIAG)

 - Anna Dunning – Careers Advisor Email: Anna.Dunning@stoke.gov.uk

 In January 2018 we successfully gained the Stoke-on-Trent CEIAG Quality Mark which validated the work we do within the Academy around CEIAG.

-Co-op Academy Stoke-on-Trent is determined to ensure that students are equipped with the skills and knowledge to investigate, research and enter their chosen professions.
-Below is the Careers Programme for the Academic Year 2018/2019.
-More detailed information can be obtained by emailing email@example.com.
+Co-op Academy Stoke on Trent is determined to ensure that students are equipped with the skills and knowledge to investigate, research and enter their chosen professions.
+Below is the Careers Programme for the Academic Year 2019/2020.
+More detailed information can be obtained by emailing firstname.lastname@example.org

 CEIAG is delivered to Year 7 through PSHE Days where students are delivered a day’s programme around Careers Education and Guidance.

 TeenTech is a not-for-profit Community Interest Company founded in 2008 by Maggie Philbin and Chris Dodson to help young people understand the real opportunities available in the contemporary STEM workplace and engender some excitement about technology and entrepreneurship.